KANIKA LAWTON

 Scarred with remembering, Kanika Lawton’s Loneliness, and Other Ways to Split a Body tiptoes the knowingly ineffable relationship between body with mind, the physical and the internal.

-—but no less impactful—poems, Loneliness, and Other Ways to Split a Body burns as well as soothes, reflects with no mirror, and teaches without instruction.
+In six short—but no less impactful—poems, Loneliness, and Other Ways to Split a Body burns as well as soothes, reflects with no mirror, and teaches without instruction.

 "Recounting, in stages, the pain memories cause, Kanika Lawton’s Loneliness, and Other Ways to Split a Body will imprison you in hindsight, and make the past disappear like smoke.
 Unapologetic in its comfort with the body, Lawton will transport you to a self buried years ago, a reminder that regression makes us human.
 Lawton will have you craving 2013, if only for a moment, before taking away your phone and wiping away your tears." - Benjamin Rozzi, writer and editor